Sjeiti/ronvalstarnl/src/data/markdown/page_about.md

 ## also...

 I have a wife and a son.
 I've been baking my own bread for about <span data-from="2015-04-04">nine</span> years.
 I'm part of a [gardening collective](https://www.icanchangetheworldwithmytwohands.nl).
-I like to put stuff [under a microscope](https://vimeo.com/showcase/9363359).
+I like to put stuff [under a microscope](https://vimeo.com/showcase/9363359) or watch things through binoculars.
 I am a retired ninja.